Ondkloss/java-netsgiro/README.md

 [![Build Status](https://travis-ci.com/Ondkloss/java-netsgiro.svg?branch=master)](https://travis-ci.com/Ondkloss/java-netsgiro) [![Coverage Status](https://coveralls.io/repos/github/Ondkloss/java-netsgiro/badge.svg?branch=master)](https://coveralls.io/github/Ondkloss/java-netsgiro?branch=master)

 Java implementation of "OCR Giro" specification by Nets.
+To see the javadoc and package structure go to the [java-netgiro](https://ondkloss.github.io/java-netgiro) GitHub pages.

 It currently does not support "Autogiro", "AvtaleGiro", "Direkte remittering" or "Egiro".

-(While tests are limited it is not "production ready" and comes with no guarantees.)
+While tests are limited it is not "production ready" and comes with no guarantees.

 ## Example usage